abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *exsequar* from *exsequor, exsequi, exsecutus sum* is 1st singular future indicative, meaning to follow/carry out.

-      Without pause I will carry out the heavenly gift of the honey of the air.
+      Without pause let me go on with the heavenly gifts of lofty honey:

 |           *hanc etiam, Maecenas, aspice partem.*

 - *aspice* from *aspicio, aspicere, aspexi, aspectus* is the present active imperative, meaning to see/observe.